 Neil continues to shoot many of his images on film with his much loved Speed Graphic, a popular press camera from the 1920s through to the '60s, that captures exceptional fine detail on 4 x 5 inch negatives.

-Neil offers a full range of photographic services through the Gallery including portraiture, custom photography courses and photo sessions.
+Neil offers a full range of photographic services including portraiture, custom photography courses and photo sessions, media and corporate assignments.